stlu0/LaravelPeopleManagement/README.md

 ## Key Features

-- **CRUD Operations:** Perform Create, Read, Update, and Delete operations on individual records.
+- **CRUD Operations:** Perform Create, Read, Update, and Delete operations on individual instances.
 - **RESTful API:** The project implements a RESTful API, allowing seamless integration with other services.
 - **Data Management:** Efficiently manage and organize information such as names, surnames, ages, phone numbers, emails, addresses, and more.